buildpacks/spec/extensions/project-descriptor.md

 ## Special Value Types

-* `api` - A string that follows the formot of [Buildpack API Version](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-api-version).
+* `api` - A string that follows the format of [Buildpack API Version](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-api-version).
 * `uri` - A string that follows the format of [RFC3986](https://tools.ietf.org/html/rfc3986).

 ## Top Level Tables

+### Non-`_` Tables

+All other tables besides `_` will use reverse domains, i.e. buildpacks.io will be `[io.buildpacks]`.
+These tables can be optionally versioned with a schema version API number using the `api` field.
+All these tables are optional.

 ### `_`